-Some level of blue-green algae on a large open water body like the River Murray is normal for this time of year when weather conditions are favourable for growth.
-Blooms can be transient, and their location and severity can be affected by a range of factors including wind direction, air and water temperatures and degree of water movement.
+Algal Blooms can be transient, and their location and severity can be affected by a range of factors including wind direction, air and water temperatures and degree of water movement.
+The concentration of blue green algae within water samples has significantly reduced, however, the toxin the algae produce remains above target levels.
 SA Health encourages people to avoid contact with obvious green discoloured water as it may have health impacts.